ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 # Unity's New Input System
-Unity’s original input system is **polling-based**: every frame your code checks whether input has happened.
+Unity’s original input system is **polling-based**: every frame, your code checks whether input has happened.
 This works for simple projects, but it gets brittle as your game grows or targets multiple platforms with different control schemes.

 Unity’s new Input System is **event-driven and action-based**.
-Instead of constantly checking for specific keys or buttons, you define **Actions** (_e.g., Move, Jump, Attack_) and bind them to any device.
-When input occurs, the system raises an event and your code responds.
+Instead of constantly checking for specific keys or buttons, you define **Actions** (_e.g, Move, Jump, Attack_) and bind them to any device.
+When input occurs, the system raises an event, and your code responds.
 (You can still poll an Action’s value when you need to.)

 **Benefits:**